-Medica Description of the Exception Documentation Requirements Submission Address This exception occurs when claims submitted to Medicare (within 365 days of the DOS) are denied by Medicare after the 365-day submission deadline.
-A waiver of the submission deadline will not be granted when Medicare denies a claim for one of the following reasons: • The charges were previously submitted to Medicare. • The member name and identification number do not match. • The services were previously denied by Medicare. • The provider retroactively applied for Medicare enrollment and did not become enrolled.
-A copy of the Medicare remittance information.
-The appropriate Medicare disclaimer code must be indicated on the claim.
+Medicare Denial Occurs After the Submission Deadline Description of the Exception Documentation Requirements Submission Address This exception occurs when claims submitted to Medicare (within 365 days of the DOS) are denied by Medicare after the 365-day submission deadline.
+A waiver of the submission deadline will not be granted when Medicare denies a claim for one of the following reasons: The charges were previously submitted to Medicare.
+The member name and identification number do not match.
+The services were previously denied by Medicare.
+The provider retroactively applied for Medicare enrollment and did not become enrolled.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

 Refund Request from an Other Health Insurance Source Description of the Exception Documentation Requirements Submission Address This exception occurs when an other health insurance source reviews a previously paid claim and determines that reimbursement was inappropriate.
-To receive consideration, the following documentation must be submitted within 90 days from the date of recoupment notification: • A copy of the commercial health insurance remittance information. • A copy of the remittance information showing recoupment for crossover claims when Medicare is recouping payment.
+To receive consideration, the following documentation must be submitted within 90 days from the date of recoupment notification: A copy of the commercial health insurance remittance information.
+A copy of the remittance information showing recoupment for crossover claims when Medicare is recouping payment.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

-Retroactive Member Enrollment Description of the Exception Submission Address This exception occurs when a claim cannot To receive consideration, the request must be submitted ForwardHealth be submitted within the submission within 180 days from the date the backdated enrollment Timely Filing deadline due to a delay in the was added to the member's enrollment information.
-In Ste 50 determination of a member's retroactive addition, "retroactive enrollment" must be indicated on the 6406 Bridge Rd enrollment. | claim. | Madison WI 53784-0050
+Retroactive Member Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim cannot To receive consideration, the request must be submitted ForwardHealth be submitted within the submission within 180 days from the date the backdated enrollment Timely Filing deadline due to a delay in the was added to the member's enrollment information.
+In Ste 50 determination of a member's retroactive addition, "retroactive enrollment" must be indicated on the 6406 Bridge Rd claim.